 Note: Pay attention to the Automatic data refresh feature.
 If enabled, your data will be imported automatically at the specified frequency.

 Once the importer is ready, run it to import data to your spreadsheet.

-Link the Weekly Schedule with the imported raw data
+Link the Google Sheets weekly schedule template with the imported raw data

 The final step is to connect our weekly schedule with the raw data imported from Airtable.
 For this, we’ll need to do the following:

 Step 1: Split the date time column into two separate columns for date and time